 Once you are enrolled in the health plan, either HMO or PPO, you are automatically enrolled in the HRA Plan at NO additional cost to you!

 Full-time employees and part-time employees who are expected to work 17 hours or more per week are eligible to participate in a voluntary plan.
 Employees pay the full cost of premium through payroll deduction on a pre-tax basis.
+To find the current employee rates please refer to the Benefits Election Form found in the Benefits Election section of this Online Orientation.

 Ready to Enroll?